 You will earn 15-16 credits for the program.
 Credits are split equally between an internship and a series of three seminars, depending upon the track you select.

 The cost is generally equal to a semester at Gordon and includes:

 Additional anticipated expenses:

 **Please note that board is NOT included by BestSemester and you will not be billed for board by Gordon.

 APPLICATION PROCEDURE & DEADLINES

-Seat applications and interviews for fall semester programs must be submitted online by September 15.
-(N.B.
-This date is earlier than the normal Spring deadline!)
-You will be notified within 5 days of the decision on your seat application.
+Seat applications and interviews for fall semester programs must be submitted online by September 30.
+You will be notified within five days of the decision on your seat application.